verhagen/classic-blog/_posts/2016-05-20-git-tip-ignore-files.md

 ## Action Plan

 - Create a file `.gitignore` in the root of the project (working directory).
-And add rules like to ones below, for a tipical Java project.
-Here
-  Eclipse, IntelliJ and Maven specific directories will be ignored.
+And add rules like to ones below, for a typical Java project.
+Here Eclipse, IntelliJ and Maven specific directories will be ignored.

 {% highlight ruby %}
 # Generic